 Are you still a dependant of your parents when doing more hours?

 Being allowed to work more also means you will earn more.
 But will you still be a dependant of your parents?
 Being a dependant means that you are financially dependent of your parents, so they will pay less tax.

 There are maximum amounts you cannot exceed to remain dependent on your parents.
-As soon as we know what the maximum amounts will be as from 2023, we will inform you through this website.

 Will my parents still receive child benefits when I work more hours?